codewithlennylen/Coronavirus-Tracker/README.md

 # Coronavirus-Tracker
- This is a simple project that uses webscraping to get the latest info from the Coronavirus Website
+ This is a simple project that uses webscraping to get the latest info about the Coronavirus.